2018 Subaru WRX STI

 Informative instrumentation is one of the STI's strong points.
 A special STI Design electroluminescent gauge panel uses a 3.5-inch LCD screen to display certain functions, including the selected gear, and a 6.2-inch screen mounted on the dashboard provides info on boost pressure, the traction control system, audio settings and Bluetooth connectivity.

 The STI comes with a new 6.2-inch touch screen that runs the latest generation of Subaru's StarLink infotainment system.
 Through a user's Bluetooth-connected smartphone, Starlink provides access to Aha radio, which offers tens of thousands of stations of Web-based content like Slacker, MOG and Rhapsody.

 Although undeniably not as practical as its five-door hatchback predecessor, the STI does boasts 12 cubic feet of trunk space and decent rear seat room.
 The rear seats fold down 60/40 in order to free up extra trunk space.

 Trim Level Breakdown

-The STI is available in base model and Limited form.
+The STI is offered in base model and Limited trims.

-All Impreza WRX STI models come standard with dual front, front-side and full-length side curtain airbags in addition to traction and stability control systems and electronic brakeforce distribution.
+All STI models are fitted as standard with dual front, front side and full-length side curtain airbags in addition to a driver's knee airbag and traction and stability control systems.

-Subuaru appeals to two very different groups - families seeking safe and reliable transportation, and younger buyers seeking fast, fun, all-wheel drive performance vehicles.
-The Impreza WRX STI Sedan is aimed at the second group, finding its biggest competition in the rival Mitsubishi Lancer Evolution X. Some may also consider the Mazda Mazdaspeed 3 and the Ford Focus ST.
+Subarus appeal to two very different groups: families seeking safe and reliable transportation, and younger buyers seeking fast, fun, all-wheel drive performance vehicles.
+The Impreza WRX STI is aimed at the second group.
+The Mitsubishi Lancer Evolution X, its biggest competitor, has been phased out, but buyers can also consider the Volkswagen Golf R and the Ford Focus RS.